josesamos/rolap/README.md

 ### Star database definition

-The transformation to obtain a star database from the flat table using `rolap` package is as follows:
+The transformation to obtain a star database from the table using `rolap` package is as follows:

 ``` r